connorjclark/hoten.cc/_posts/deceitful-java.md

 This code challenge came up during Mo' Code Movember,[^2] a small hackathon that took place in Nov.
 2014.
 A Microsoft representative (shout out to Paul DeCarlo)[^3] had some goodies to give away.
 He came up with this challenge:

 >Every participant will be assigned a unique number (from 1 to n, the number of participants).
 Each person must submit a program, in the language of their choice, that generates a random number from 1 to n.
 Whomever's number comes up the most wins.
 The catch - everyone can review your code.
 If your code is identified as anything other than a fair number generator, you get disqualified.
 Code reviewers cannot run the program.
-Incorrect accusers are also disqualified.
+Incorrect accusers are also disqualified.

 So, with the problem at hand, and assigned the number 5, I decided to use Java.
 I fired up Netbeans and created a new project.
-This was my main file, and what I showed to my code reviewers:
+This was my main file, and what I showed to my code reviewers:

 ```java
 package random;